Erisa/worker-links/README.md

 ## Security

-This code is relatively simple but still, if you find any security issues that can be exploited publicly, please reach out to me via email: `seriel (at) erisa.moe` with any relevant details.
+This code is relatively simple but still, if you find any security issues that can be exploited publicly, please reach out to me via email: `erisa (at) erisa.uk` with any relevant details.

 If you don't have access to Workers KV you're welcome to test these issues on my live `erisa.link`, provided you don't send excessive (constant) requests or delete/modify any keys except ones created by you or the `/sample` key.